carlossolis2706/Tech-Writer-Portfolio/Sample-2-overview.md

 ## Documentation about implementation and upgrades.

 ## 📂 Context
-The documentation usually starts with:
+The second project involved creating documentation for implementations and upgrades, starting with:

 - Purpose of the implementation
 - Issues that implementation will fix